ambrosus/ambrosus-nop/USING.md

     cd ~/ambrosus-nop/output
     docker-compose logs --tail 25

 This command shows logs of all components.
 You can specify number of log messages to output in **--tail** argument.

 There are several components (for Atlas):

-- atlas\_worker - download and store bundles
+- atlas\_worker - downloads and stores bundles
-- atlas\_server - provide public API, shows /nodeinfo
+- atlas\_server - provides public API, shows /nodeinfo
-- mongod - Mongo database store bundles and other data for Atlas
+- mongod - Mongo database stores bundles and other data for Atlas
 - parity - blockchain node, atlas\_worker use it to interact with AMB-NET

 Let's talk about Parity logs.